Hugo Almeida

-Hugo Miguel Pereira de Almeida (born 23 May 1984) is a Portuguese former professional footballer who played as a centre-forward, currently assistant manager of Iranian club Sepahan.
+Hugo Miguel Pereira de Almeida (born 23 May 1984) is a Portuguese former professional footballer who played as a centre-forward, currently a manager.

-After failing to establish himself at Porto, being loaned several times during his contract, he made a name for himself in Germany with Werder Bremen where he remained for four seasons, reaching one UEFA Cup final and scoring 63 competitive goals.
+After failing to establish himself at Porto, being loaned several times during his contract, he made a name for himself in Germany with Werder Bremen where he remained for four seasons, reaching the 2009 UEFA Cup final and scoring 63 competitive goals.
 He also spent several years in Turkey with Beşiktaş, netting 47 times in 109 total games.

 Almeida, whose international career with Portugal spanned over a decade, succeeded in becoming a regular after the departures of Pauleta in 2006 and Liédson in 2010.
 He represented the nation at two World Cups and as many European Championships, earning 57 caps and scoring 19 goals.

+Almeida started working as a head coach in 2024, being in charge of Sepahan in Iran and Hatayspor in Turkey.

 Club career

 Portugal

 Born in Figueira da Foz, Coimbra District, Almeida started playing football for hometown club Naval 1º de Maio, before being signed by Porto still as a junior.
 He made his Primeira Liga debut in a 2–0 home win over Benfica on 21 September 2003, playing three minutes.
 Unable to settle at first, however, he had loan spells with União de Leiria (with which he had already played in the previous season, also on loan) and Boavista.

 Almeida returned to Porto for 2005–06, having a relatively important role in a side that was crowned national champions.
 During that campaign's UEFA Champions League he scored a spectacular goal from a 35-metre free kick against Inter Milan at the San Siro, albeit in a 2–1 loss.